-The center console storage has a tray and a main storage area.
+The center console storage has a storage area under the armrest.
 Pull up on the latch (A) to access.

-Pull up on the latch and slide the center console armrest to adjust the position.
+Pull up on the latch (A) and slide the center console armrest to adjust the position.
 Return the armrest to the rear position to access the storage area.